hughdavenport/bec-website/index.md

 ---
 Are you suffering from the effects of grief, trauma (past or present), abuse, anxiety or depression?
 Do you need a safe space where your thoughts, feelings and experiences can be heard?
 Do you find that you're often having intense responses to certain situations, but you're not sure why?
+Are you struggling with communication and unmet needs within your relationship?
 If you answered 'yes' to any of the above, then I can help you on your journey of healing.
 Let us discover your ripple effects together, and find your stones that cause them.